Advertising Image

 Used in managing this common precancerous skin condition.

-With minimal downtime, the Fraxel Program is considered a widely used option in modern skincare.
+With minimal downtime, the Fraxel Laser Program is considered a widely used option in modern skincare.
 It is designed to support skin revitalization, whether addressing specific concerns or aiming for overall skin improvement.

 *Individual results may vary depending on individual patient